About the Artist

 I started selling my art forty years ago, painting portraits of passersby on La Rambla in Barcelona when I was about 20 years old.
 Early in my career, most of my commissioned work was illustration.

-After graduating from college I became a copywriter.
+After graduating from college with an English degree I became a copywriter.
 That career taught me how to listen very carefully to my clients, interpret their message, and conceptualize an idea.
 It also taught me how to edit, which is a difficult skill when everything I see interests me.